Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Results and Discussion

-In this section, we present a comprehensive evaluation of the proposed 1D PadéNet compared to 1D CNN and Self-ONN using vibration and acoustic data.
+We first present a comprehensive evaluation of the proposed 1D PadéNet compared to 1D CNN and Self-ONN using noise-free vibration and acoustic data \citep{sehri2024university}.
 Performance metrics were computed for each sensor input on 5 independent runs, and the results were averaged, with standard deviations reported to quantify variability, as detailed in Tables~\ref{tab_1staccel}, \ref{tab_2ndaccel}, \ref{tab_3rdaccel}, and \ref{tab_audio}.
 Aggregated confusion matrices over 5 runs (Figures~\ref{fig5}, \ref{fig6}, \ref{fig7}, \ref{fig8}) provide further insight into classification performance across fault types.

-For the first accelerometer, located at the motor’s drive end, the 1D CNN $(P=1, Q=0)$ configuration with \texttt{\texttt{tanh}} activation function achieved an average test accuracy of 99.69\%~$\pm$~0.35\%.
-Replacing the activation function with \texttt{\texttt{LeakyReLU}} (with a negative slope of 0.01) across all convolutional layers led to a noticeable improvement, increasing the average accuracy to 99.74\%~$\pm$~0.22\%.
+For the first accelerometer, located at the motor’s drive end, the 1D CNN $(P=1, Q=0)$ configuration with $\tanh$ activation function achieved an average test accuracy of 99.69\%~$\pm$~0.35\%.
+Replacing the activation function with $\mathrm{LeakyReLU}$ (with a negative slope of 0.01) across all convolutional layers led to a noticeable improvement, increasing the average accuracy to 99.74\%~$\pm$~0.22\%.
 Among the evaluated Self-ONN configurations, the model with $P=2$ and $Q=0$ attained the highest average test accuracy of 99.95\%~$\pm$~0.07\%, outperforming all CNN-based counterparts.
-However, the best overall fault diagnosis performance was achieved by the PadéNet model with $P=2$, $Q=1$ and \texttt{\texttt{tanh}} activation, which reached an average test accuracy of 99.96\%~$\pm$~0.04\% and an F1-score of 99.96\%~$\pm$~0.04\%.
+However, the best overall fault diagnosis performance was achieved by the PadéNet model with $P=2$, $Q=1$ and $\tanh$ activation, which reached an average test accuracy of 99.96\%~$\pm$~0.04\% and an F1-score of 99.96\%~$\pm$~0.04\%.
 A detailed summary of the test metrics for all 1D CNN, Self-ONN, and PadéNet models evaluated using the first accelerometer data is provided in Table~\ref{tab_1staccel}.

 Figure~\ref{fig5} presents the aggregated confusion matrices across 5 independent runs for the 1D CNN $(P=1, Q=0)$, Self-ONN $(P=2, Q=0)$, and PadéNet $(P=2, Q=1)$ models, using data from the first accelerometer as input.
 While all models achieve an average classification accuracy above 99\%, the 1D Self-ONN $(P=2, Q=0)$ and PadéNet $(P=2, Q=1)$ models demonstrate superior recall across all fault classes compared to 1D CNN $(P=1, Q=0)$.
 The Self-ONN $(P=2, Q=0)$ delivers similar performance to PadéNet $(P=2, Q=1)$ with fewer parameters, likely due to the placement of the first accelerometer at the motor’s drive end, which enables easier fault diagnosis through more effective feature extraction.